paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     sequecing data with the Nextflow pipeline [nf-core/eager](https://nf-co.re/eager) and extract and merge all non-human reads per individual

+2. `PUBL`: preparing the final figures and tables

+  - `PUBL_Dataset_S1.Snakefile`: combine the tables containing the information about the samples, the sequencing data, and the number of DNA molecules available for *de novo* assembly into a single XSLX file

 X. `ENVS`: conda environments for the use with Snakemake

   - `ENVS_bioawk.yaml`: [bioawk](https://github.com/lh3/bioawk)